Intex Explorer K2 Kayak Review in Full

 The solution?
 An inflatable kayak such as the Intex Explorer K2 It is the perfect family kayak to explore and paddle in for a few hours.

-The Intex Explorer K2 is not the ideal vessel for any sort of serious paddling.
-It’s biggest downside is it’s paddling ability.
-In other words do not go on long excursions on this kayak as it is simply not built for such.
+The Intex Explorer K2 2 person inflatable kayak is not the ideal vessel for any sort of serious paddling.
+It’s biggest downside is it’s tracking and overall on water perfomance for longer distances.
+In other words do not go on long excursions on this kayak as it is simply not built for such excusions.